DataDog/hiring-engineers/answers.md

 `Vagrantfile` in this project.
 You'll know that it is successful if you see the message `No Datadog API key found.
 Make sure 'secrets.yaml' exists.
-VM will come up without Datadog agent installed.` -- we will address this in the next session, but for now that is fine.
+VM will come up without Datadog agent installed.` -- we will address this in the next section, but for now this message can be considered a success.
 - You can SSH into your virtual machine by running `vagrant ssh`; you will see a message similar to `Welcome to your Vagrant-built virtual machine` and you'll be dropped to the VM's command prompt.